vivek12345/react-polling/README.md

       retryCount={3} // this is optional
       onSuccess={() => console.log('handle success')}
       onFailure={() => console.log('handle failure')} // this is optional
-      promise={fetchData}// custom api calling function that should return a promise render={({ startPolling, stopPolling, isPolling }) => {
+      promise={fetchData} // custom api calling function that should return a promise render={({ startPolling, stopPolling, isPolling }) => {
         if(isPolling) {
           return (